 About me

-Before this, I was an assistant professor (2021-2024) in the Department of Philosophy at Dalhousie University, where I also taught in the Faculty of Computer Science.
-Previously, I held a postdoctoral fellowship (2020-21) at Mila - Québec Artificial Intelligence Institute and the Department of Computer Science and Operations Research (Université de Montréal), where I studied ethically aligned artificial intelligence with Yoshua Bengio (Mila, UdeM, CIFAR) and Dominic Martin (UQàM).
+Prior to joining Durham, I was an Assistant Professor in the Department of Philosophy at Dalhousie University (2021–2024), where I also taught in the Faculty of Computer Science.
+Before that, I held a Postdoctoral Fellowship (2020–2021) at Mila - Québec Artificial Intelligence Institute and the Department of Computer Science and Operations Research at Université de Montréal.
+There, I studied ethically aligned artificial intelligence with Yoshua Bengio (Mila, UdeM, CIFAR) and Dominic Martin (UQàM).

-I received my PhD (2020) from the department of Logic and Philosophy of Science at the University of California, Irvine, where I was supervised by Jeffrey A. Barrett.
-My dissertation, “Complex Signals: Reflexivity, Hierarchical Structure, and Modular Composition”, discusses a novel process by which language might have evolved via modular composition of communicative structures.
-My committee was composed of Jeffrey A. Barrett (Chair), Brian Skyrms, Simon M. Huttegger, and Cailin O’Connor.
+I received my PhD in 2020 from the Department of Logic and Philosophy of Science at the University of California, Irvine, under the supervision of Jeffrey A. Barrett.
+My dissertation, “Complex Signals: Reflexivity, Hierarchical Structure, and Modular Composition”, develops an account of how language may have evolved through the modular composition of communicative structures.
+My dissertation committee included Jeffrey A. Barrett (Chair), Brian Skyrms, Simon M. Huttegger, and Cailin O’Connor.

-I previously received an MA (2018) in Social Science from the Institute for Mathematical Behavioral Sciences at UC Irvine, as well as an MA (2016) in Philosophy from Simon Fraser University and a BA (2014) in Philosophy (Hons.) and English Literature from the University of British Columbia.
+I previously earned an MA in Social Science (2018) from the Institute for Mathematical Behavioral Sciences at UC Irvine, an MA in Philosophy (2016) from Simon Fraser University, and a BA (Hons.) in Philosophy and English Literature (2014) from the University of British Columbia.

 My Erdös number is 4, along the following path: